NEW PLANET ENERGY:

 New Planet in St. Louis

-New Planet Energy proposes to construct and operate a modern, reliable waste processing facility in St. Louis that will recover and convert over 80% of the waste material disposed in what are today are St. Louis residents’ green, brown and blue bins—but in the near future can be one bin—into a high-energy, low-emission fuel product that will power industrial plants and extract valuable recyclables.
+New Planet Energy proposes to construct and operate a modern, reliable waste processing facility in St. Louis that will recover and convert as much as 80% of the waste material disposed of by St. Louis residents into a high-energy, low-emission fuel product that will power industrial plants and extract valuable recyclables.

 About the facility